 No more than three entries per project per class.
+Each entry must be distinctly different.

 Posters must have provisions for hanging.

-- 950--Posters, mobiles, models, collages or other creative display explaining a health related message or technique (i.e. alcohol awareness) - 951--Photo sequence of 5 or more pictures of a particular health or first aid technique.
+- 950--Posters, mobiles, models, collages or other creative display explaining a health and/or safety related message or technique (i.e. alcohol awareness).
+JLS safety posters may be entered in this class.
+Homemade creative item must include a 3x5 card explaining the benefit of item. - 951--Photo sequence of 5 or more pictures of a particular health or first aid technique.
 Photos must be securely mounted and clearly labeled with written captions explaining the action portrayed in the photos.
-For example: series showing techniques used to treat bleeding wound, proper brushing techniques for teeth, removing foreign object from eye. - 952-Homemade first aid kit (not commercially produced & retailed) complete with supplies as indicated in 4-H project material.
+For example: series showing techniques used to treat bleeding wound, proper brushing techniques for teeth, removing foreign object from eye. - 952--Homemade first aid kit (not commercially produced & retailed) complete with supplies as indicated in 4-H project material.
 Must include list of supplies copied from 4-H project material.
-Must be in a sturdy/appropriate container for usage.
+Must be in a sturdy/appropriate container for usage. - 953--Any item related to Health and Safety not listed above.
+Each exhibit must include a 3x5 card explaining the benefit of item and how it was made.